Starting a tenancy

 - Giving you privacy.

-Tenancy publications to help with your rights and responsibilities are located on each campus through Accommodation Services, Internal Student Services, La Trobe Student Union and Bendigo Student Association.
+Tenancy publications to help with your rights and responsibilities are located on each campus through Living at La Trobe, Internal Student Services and La Trobe Student Association.

 When you want to move out you need to give a minimum of 28 days written notice of your intention to vacate to your landlord.
 This does not apply to rooming house residents, where you are required to provide at least 2 days notice.